Part 1 - Touchscreen hardware modification

 Unscrew the 4 screws holding the LCD panel in place, disconnect the 2 x backlight inverter cables on the left side and the ribbon cable on the back and remove the old LCD panel and the copper colour ribbon cable you see here

 You now need to add the 2 x 120k 5 Watt resistors in series across one of the inverter connectors on the internal LCD driver board.
 This is a dummy load which prevents the system flagging a fault code as it will detect that the backlight inverter is not connected to the panel.
 Make sure the unit is not powered when you connect the resistors, as there will be high voltage present on this connector if so!

 Now you need a new spacer plate for the new LCD panel to sit on.
-I used 6mm Acrylic, you can download a DXF here if you wish to laser cut https://drive.google.com/file/d/0B3f...ew?usp=sharing but it doesn't need to have the cutouts, a plain sheet of material will work just fine but it will be easier to access the ribbon cable and touch controller which sits behind this if you have some cutouts.
+I use 6mm Acrylic, you can download a DXF here if you wish to laser cut https://drive.google.com/file/d/1M7UHsc6G13PV2EpaHqRszSlUx7Sq3ElW/view?usp=sharing this new version doesn't have the cutouts and is sized for the standard 7 inch LCD panels to mount to.

 You then need to mount your spacer plate where the original LCD screwed in, using the M3 x 25mm screws, and some spacers.
 The amount this spacer plate stands off the metal mounting plate is critical, as this holds the new LCD panel in place in the bezel.
 I DIY made my spacers using cut off pieces of a plastic pen barrel, and took a few adjustments to fit just nicely by test fitting the bezel in place to make sure the LCD is lightly clamped in place by the bezel against the spacer plate